About the HFPA

-The Hollywood Foreign Press Association’s annual Golden Globe Awards have enabled the non-profit organization to donate more than $21.6 million in the past twenty-seven years to entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals.
-In the year 2015 the donations reached a total of over $ 2 million in grants destined to non-profits, institutions and charities.
+The Hollywood Foreign Press Association’s annual Golden Globe Awards have enabled the non-profit organization to donate more than $45 million in the past 26 years to over 70 entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals.
+In the year 2020, the donations reached a total of over $5.1 million in grants destined to non-profits, institutions, and charities.

 Known worldwide for its glittering Golden Globe Awards ceremony held every January and its multi-million dollar donations to charity, the Hollywood Foreign Press Association had humble origins that stemmed solely from a group of journalists' desire to efficiently and accurately cover all aspects of the world of entertainment.